Russell Page: Biography

 His works include the National Capitol Columns in Washington's United States National Arboretum and the Tenuta di San Liberato, Bracciano near Rome.

 In 1947, Page married Lida Gurdjieff, a niece of the spiritual teacher G. I. Gurdjieff, and together they had one son, David.
 They divorced in 1954.
-In 1954, Page married Mme Vera Milanova Daumal, widow of the poet Rene Daumal and former wife of the poet Hendrick Kramer.
+In 1954, Page married Mme Vera Milanova Daumal, widow of the poet René Daumal and former wife of the poet Hendrick Kramer.
 She died in 1962.

 Page's autobiography, The Education of a Gardener, was published in 1962.

 Page died on 4 January 1985 in London and was buried in an unmarked grave in Badminton, Gloucestershire.

 Spiritual interests

+Page was an aficionado of the mystics George Gurdjieff and P. D. Ouspensky, whose views inspired part of his approach to gardening.

 In an interview by Christopher Woodward in The Telegraph, Page's niece, Vanessa showed Woodward some of the "treasured fragments" of her uncle's life, including a pamphlet on medicinal herbs by the writer and thinker, Idries Shah who, she explained, was a teacher in the Sufi mystical tradition, and who became "Page's spiritual mentor in Sixties London."